| Quote #1

 | Quote #3

-When Paris asks for thirteen-year-old Juliet's hand in marriage, Capulet responds (pretty sensibly) that she's far too young to be a "bride."
-(He also talks about Juliet as though she's a piece of fruit that isn't yet "ripe," which is not so sensible.)
+When Paris asks for thirteen-year-old Juliet's hand in marriage, Capulet responds (pretty sensibly, if you ask us) that she's way too young to be a "bride."
+(He also talks about Juliet as though she's a piece of fruit that isn't yet "ripe," which is less sensible and more gross.)
 The conversation gets even creepier when Paris points out that there are twelve-year-olds who are already mothers.
-Capulet's reply seems to carry on the Juliet=a piece of unripe fruit metaphor because he implies that Juliet would be "marr'd" (bruised, tainted, ruined, etc.) if she were to have sex with Paris and give birth to children at such a young age.
-Yikes!
+Capulet's reply seems to carry on the Juliet = a piece of unripe fruit metaphor because he implies that Juliet would be "marr'd" (bruised, tainted, ruined, etc.) if she married and had kids so young.
+Uh, yep.
+That sounds about right.